MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 Follow these steps to run the script:

 1. Download the script and run it with the **-Help** option to get the parameters.
-2. Sign in with domain credentials to a domain joined machine and then run the script with the specified parameters.
+2. Sign in with domain credentials to a domain joined machine.
+The machine must be in a domain used for SCOM Managed Instance.
+After you sign in, run the script with the specified parameters.
 3. If any validation fails, take the corrective actions as suggested by the script and rerun the script until it passes all the validations.
 4. Once all the validations are successful, use the same parameters used in the script, for instance creation.